KachalichMaxim/For_ozon_bot/README.md

 - Verify `GOOGLE_SHEETS_ID` matches your Google Sheet
 - Ensure `GOOGLE_SERVICE_ACCOUNT_JSON` path is correct

+**Note:** The Google Service Account JSON file (`tonal-concord-464913-u3-2024741e839c.json`) is not included in the repository for security reasons.
+You need to place it in the project directory manually.

 3. Set up Google Sheets:
 - Share your Google Sheet with the service account email from the JSON file
 - Ensure sheets "Ozon", "Access", "Tasks", and "ProcessedOrders" exist